HarrisonT1/Portfolio-Project-3/README.md

 | ------------- | ----------------------------- | ---------------------------- | ----------------- |
 | Easily repeatable | ENTER at the end of the game to replay | Input at the end of the game returns the user to the main menu | Working as expected |

-11. As the site owner, I would like to provide the users with a difficilty selector in the form of grid size and amount of mines.
+11. As the site owner, I would like to provide the users with a difficulty selector in the form of grid size and amount of mines.

 | **Feature**   | **Action**                    | **Expected Result**          | **Actual Result** |
 | ------------- | ----------------------------- | ---------------------------- | ----------------- |